descope/descope-ruby-sdk/README.md

 Choose the right session validation and refresh combination that suits your needs.

-Note: all those validation apis can receive an optional 'audience' parameter that should be provided when using jwt that has the 'aud' claim)
+Note: all those validation apis can receive an optional 'audience' parameter that should be provided when using jwt that has the 'aud' claim.

-Refreshed sessions return the same response as is returned when users first sign up / log in, containing the session and refresh tokens, as well as all of the JWT claims.
+Refreshed sessions return the same response as is returned when users first sign up / log in, containing the session and refresh tokens, as well as all the JWT claims.
 Make sure to return the tokens from the response to the client, or updated the cookie if you're using it.

 Usually, the tokens can be passed in and out via HTTP headers or via a cookie.
 The implementation can defer according to your framework of choice.
 See our [examples](#code-examples) for a few examples.

 If Roles & Permissions are used, validate them immediately after validating the session.
-See the [next section](#roles--permission-validation) for more information.
+See the [next section](#roles-permission-validation) for more information.

-### Roles & Permission Validation
+### Roles Permission Validation

 When using Roles & Permission, it's important to validate the user has the required authorization immediately after making sure the session is valid.
 Taking the `jwt_response`